microsoft/microsoft-ui-xaml-specs/active/ListViewGridView/listviewgridview-designupdates.md

 **GridView in single selection mode:**

-The first item in the second row under "New" is hovered; the third item is  selected.
+The first item in the second row of both columns is hovered; the third item is  selected.
 ![gridview single selection](images/visual-updates1.PNG)

 **GridView in multiple selection mode:**